mikenguyen13/data_analysis/_book/20-multivariate.md

 #> Mean item complexity =  1.7
 #> Test of the hypothesis that 2 factors are sufficient.
 #>
-#> The degrees of freedom for the null model are  10  and the objective function was  6.38 with Chi Square of  54.25
+#> df null model =  10  with the objective function =  6.38 with Chi Square =  54.25
-#> The degrees of freedom for the model are 1  and the objective function was  0.34
+#> df of  the model are 1  and the objective function was  0.34
 #>
 #> The root mean square of the residuals (RMSR) is  0.01
 #> The df corrected root mean square of the residuals is  0.03
 #>
-#> The harmonic number of observations is  12 with the empirical chi square  0.02  with prob <  0.88
+#> The harmonic n.obs is  12 with the empirical chi square  0.02  with prob <  0.88
-#> The total number of observations was  12  with Likelihood Chi Square =  2.44  with prob <  0.12
+#> The total n.obs was  12  with Likelihood Chi Square =  2.44  with prob <  0.12
 #>
 #> Tucker Lewis Index of factoring reliability =  0.596
 #> RMSEA index =  0.336  and the 90 % confidence intervals are  0 0.967